Tales of Graces: Plot

-The game takes place in a fictional world called Ephinea.
-Ephinea is divided into three countries: Windor, Strahta, and Fendel.
-Asbel Lhant, Hubert Lhant, and Cheria Barnes are children from Lhant, a village of Windor.
-One day, the three befriend an amnesiac girl from outside their village who they name Sophie.
-That same day, Lhant is visited by Richard, the prince of Windor, who befriends the four of them.
-Richard returns to Barona, Windor's capital city, and invites them to sneak into his castle via a secret passage.
-There, the four are mortally wounded by an unknown monster but are saved when Sophie sacrifices herself.
-Asbel regains consciousness in Lhant and is told about Sophie's death and Hubert's political adoption into the Oswell family to secure Asbel's future as the Lord of Lhant.
-Daunted over Sophie's death and the political events at home, Asbel runs away from home and enrolls in the Barona knight academy.
+The game takes place in the world of Ephinea, which is divided into the countries of Windor, Stratha, and Fendel.
+Each nation relies on energy known as "eleth", distributed throughout the world in the form of crystals known as "Cryas".
+The three "Valkines Cryas" are giant crystals which are the primary source of eleth for each nation.

-Seven years later, Asbel learns from Cheria that his father died defending Lhant from an invasion by Fendel.
-The two return to Lhant and are saved from Fendel's army by Sophie and later Hubert with the Stratha military.
-Hubert reveals Stratha has been ordered by Windor to secure Lhant and assumes the position of Lord after banishing Asbel from the village.
-Hearing rumors of Richard's death, the party investigate and find him in the castle's secret passage.
-Richard explains his father was killed by his uncle, Cedric, who then assumed the throne.
+Asbel Lhant, Hubert Lhant, and Cheria Barnes are children from Lhant, a village in Windor, who one day befriend an amnesiac girl from outside their village, whom they name Sophie.
+Richard, the prince of Windor, visits Lhant and befriends the group.
+After Asbel and Sophie save Richard from an assassination attempt, Richard returns to Barona, Windor's capital city, inviting them to come visit.
+Asbel and Sophie secretly head to Barona soon after.
+Upon reuniting with Hubert and Cheria, the group enters the castle through a secret passage at Richard's instruction.
+They discover an unconscious Richard and are attacked by a powerful monster, and Sophie sacrifices herself to save them.
+Asbel awakens in Lhant and learns of Sophie's death and Hubert's political adoption into the Oswell family, done to secure Asbel's future as the Lord of Lhant.
+Distraught over Sophie's death and the political events at home, Asbel runs away and enrolls in Barona's knight academy, training under Captain Malik Caesar.

-The three travel to meet a trusted Duke and are joined by Pascal, a prodigy from an engineering tribe known as the Amarcians.
-With the Duke's army, the party overthrows Cedric and Richard regains the throne.
+Seven years later, Asbel encounters Cheria and learns that his father has died defending Lhant from Fendel's invasion.
+They return to Lhant and unexpectedly encounter a revived Sophie, who has lost her memories.
+Fendel resumes the attach on Lhant but are stopped by Hubert, who arrives with Stratha's military.
+He reveals that Windor ordered Stratha to secure Lhant, and assumes the position of Lord after banishing Asbel from the village.
+After hearing rumors of Richard's death, the party investigates and finds him in the castle's secret passage.
+Richard tells them that his father was killed by his uncle, Cedric, who has assumed the throne.
+The party travels to meet Richard's ally in a neighboring city and encounter Pascal, a prodigy from the ancient Amarcian tribe of engineers, who joins them.
+As they travel, Richard begins to show signs of madness and has several violent outbursts.
+With the allied army, the party overthrows Cedric and Richard regains the throne.